 1. Default view rights set by organization

-Under the Settings menu click Org Name & URL, you can set the view rights that every member of your organization will be granted—unless you explicitly set a new view right value on a user’s role, user or team.
+Under the Settings menu click Role management, then Set default view rights.
+From here, you can set the view rights that every member of your organization will be granted—unless you explicitly set a new view right value on a user’s role, user or team.

 2. Roles: advanced view rights